Lilian Fontaine

 Lilian Augusta Fontaine (née Ruse, formerly de Havilland; 11 June 1886 – 20 February 1975) was an English actress and mother of Olivia de Havilland and Joan Fontaine.

 Early years

 Fontaine was born Lilian Augusta Ruse in Reading, Berkshire.
-She received a scholarship from Reading College at age 13 for her musical talent and studied acting at the Royal Academy of Dramatic Art in London.
+She received a scholarship from Reading College at the age of 13 for her musical talent and studied acting at the Royal Academy of Dramatic Art in London.

 Career

 Fontaine gave up her acting career when she married.

 Fontaine coached drama students when she lived in Saratoga, California, and she produced plays in a garden theatre that later was named for her.

 After both of her daughters reached film stardom, Fontaine returned to acting with a role in Billy Wilder's drama The Lost Weekend (1945) as the mother of Jane Wyman's character.
 She also played supporting roles in two films with her daughter Joan, Ivy (1947) and The Bigamist (1953) and made a few television appearances during the 1950s.

 From 1948 to 1958, Fontaine taught an acting class that developed into the Los Gatos Theatre workshop.